Kpotor/20250903-JAECS-VAC-identicifation/README.md

 - **`rule-based_vac_extractor.py`**: Python script for rule-based VAC extraction system using spaCy's `DependencyMatcher`.

 # Dataset and Model Availability
-- The training dataset used in this research consists of example sentences from copyrighted materials and is therefore not publicly available.
-I plan to make it available once permission is obtained from the copyright holders.
+- The training dataset contains example sentences from copyrighted materials and therefore cannot be made publicly available without permission.
+I plan to release it once permission is obtained from the copyright holders.
-- The fine-tuned model will be released through Hugging Face after validation.
+- The fine-tuned model will be released on Hugging Face after completing the validation described in the presentation.

 # Pattern list
 |No.|Pattern|Examples|